 - MPGC is not a charitable purpose trust and is as a result not subject to investigation under the Charities Accounting Act.
 The Court observed that the trust created by the legislation governing MPGC is a statutory trust, and as a result is not subject to the prerequisites of trust law, under which any “trust” of which MPGC was trustee would fail unless its purposes were charitable.
 There is no evidence of a legislative intention to constitute MPGC as a charitable purpose trust, and there is no reason to do so given the comprehensive regulatory scheme governing MPGC.
 Moreover, MPGC’s purposes are not charitable.
 It provides a service in exchange for a fee on a non-profit basis, but it does not do so for a charitable purpose.

 - Pertaining to MPGC as a “Trust”

 It is noteworthy that the Court of Appeal in its reasons discusses MPGC as a statutory trust having MPGC as its trustee.
-More than once, the Court emphasizes the parties’ concession that MPGC is a trust.
+More than once, the Court emphasises the parties’ concession that MPGC is a trust.
 The Court of Appeal’s disposition of the appeal on the charitable purpose issue, however, has important implications for what it means to say that MPGC is a “trust.”
 As the Court of Appeal observed, statutory trusts are entirely creatures of statute, such they are not required to satisfy the three certainties of trust law3.